leviwheatcroft/metalsmith-debug-ui/README.md

 Browser based debug interface for [metalsmith](https://metalsmith.io)

-Pauses build process after each plugin and allows you to explore files structure and metadata before continuing.
+Provides nice ui to navigate metalsmith files and metadata, allowing you to view any stage of the build process

 Features:

  * nice ui for exploring files & metadata
- * cli control with `--debug-ui` arg
+ * can jump forwards and backwards through the build process
- * cool react & socket.io based client
+ * cool react based client

 ![files interface][files]
 ![log interface][log]